MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 [!INCLUDE [content-disclaimer](includes/content-disclaimer.md)]

 The URL is a core tenant of our online lives.
-Despite all the apps, browsers, and tools that occasionally obfuscate it, behind the scenes the internet is glued together by the Uniform Resource Locator (URL).
-The data that populates the Teams app on your phone wouldn't make it there without the URL of the Graph API URL endpoint.
+Despite all the apps, browsers, and tools that occasionally obfuscate it, behind the scenes the internet is glued together in part by the Uniform Resource Locator (URL).
+The data that populates the Teams app on your phone wouldn't make it there without the URL of the Graph API endpoint.

 As a site owner or M365 admin, you'll see URLs all the time – SharePoint sites, Microsoft Forms, shared links, and even application shortcuts like `https://office.com/launch/onedrive`.

-This article will cover some powerful parameters that you can stick on the end of a URL to make your job easier, and to give you more options in solving problems.
+This article will cover some powerful parameters that you can stick on the tail end of a URL to change what's shown on the page... and to make your job easier.
+These URL parameters will give you more options in solving problems.

 ## The thing about query strings is… they are everywhere